stacks-network/docs/_develop/overview_auth.md

 ## Scopes

-Scopes define the information and permissions an app requests from the user during authentication.
-This determines the set of permissions a user reads and accepts by choose an ID to sign in with.
+Scopes define the permissions requested from, and that a user accepts, through the sign-in dialog.
 DApps may request any of the following scopes:

 | Scope |  Definition|